-не re are some tips on now to prepare for this appointment: Attend a GSP BC Surgery Education Class.
-Read up on the surgery you are interested in: ☐ Rainbow Health Ontario: Vaginoplasty ☐ GRS Montreal: Vaginoplasty ☐ GRS Montreal: Vulvoplasty Search online for before-and-after photos, including photos of people who have a body similar to your own.
-Have a list of your current medications and supplements (including traditional medicines, such as herbs and teas; vitamins; minerals; amino acids; and probiotics).
-Include the dose and how often you take them.
-Have a list of questions for the surgeon.
-You can find common questions in this workbook and online, on Trans Care BC's website Have a pen for taking notes.
-If there are any updates on your health since your initial referral was made, ask your GP or NP to send any relevant information to GSP BC.
+Here are some tips on how to prepare for this appointment:

+- Attend a GSP BC surgery education session (available after referral). - Read up on the surgery you are interested in: - Rainbow Health Ontario: Vaginoplasty - GRS Montreal: Vaginoplasty - GRS Montreal: Vulvoplasty (Vaginoplasty without vaginal cavity) - Search online for before-and-after photos, including photos of people who have a body similar to your own. - Have a list of your current medications and supplements (including traditional medicines, such as herbs and teas; vitamins; minerals; amino acids; and probiotics).
+Include the dose and how often you take them. - Have a list of questions for the surgeon.
+You can find common questions in this workbook and online, on Trans Care BC's website. - Have a pen for taking notes. - If there are any updates on your health since your initial referral was made, ask your GP or NP to send any relevant information to GSP BC.